 - Back pain: One of the most common accident-related injuries pertains to back pain, and similar injuries can have a significant impact on various areas of your life.

 - Abdominal pain: If you begin to experience abdominal pain in the hours or days after your crash, seeking medical care is vital, as this could indicate the presence of internal bleeding.

 With the extensive costs of medical care and the likelihood of an extended period of recovery, your injuries might leave you facing a seemingly insurmountable financial hurdle.
 If the other driver is at fault, you might wish to know about the legal avenues available to you.

 Personal injury claim

 If you suffer serious injuries in a collision involving a negligent driver, you may wish to exercise your right to pursue restitution, but the civil justice system can be complex.
-Fortunately, you don't have to go through the process on your own, and it might be in your best interests to seek advice from someone who is knowledgeable in such matters early on.
+Fortunately, you don’t have to go through the process on your own, and it might be in your best interest to seek advice from someone who is knowledgeable in such matters early on.
 By obtaining such guidance, you could become better prepared to pursue the full amount of restitution you deserve and shift your focus toward recovery.